Episode 22: “Encounters with Local Saints and Their Cults”

 For the series wherein “The Research Group Speaks,” we respond to suggestions and requests as the series unfolds.
 For information, please see:

-Next we turn to a report by several scholars working in different areas and language-groups upon a similar subject of perennial interest in religious, historical, and devotional identities.
+For Episode 22 we turn to reports by several scholars working in different areas and language-groups upon a similar subject of perennial interest in religious, historical, and devotional identities.
+Presentations will be accompanied by responses, followed by opportunities for feedback and discussion.

 Outline